-However, the machine for a leg press exercise or a “vertical press machine” are often seen and used.
+However, the machine for leg press exercise or “vertical press machine” is often seen and used.

-While it does not work like the hack squat and angled press machine, there are some advantages in choosing the machine in strengthening and defining your muscles in the lower part of your body.
+While it does not work like the hack squat and angled press machines, there are some advantages to choosing the machine in strengthening and defining your muscles in the lower part of your body.

 1/ The Right Moves

-To get the advantages of the machine, you have to execute the vertical press in a correct way.
+To get the advantages of the machine, you have to execute the vertical press in the correct way.

 You should begin by resting your hips on a back pad underneath the weights.

-Then set your feet on the platform then press upward for you to lift the weight.
+Then set your feet on the platform and press upward for you to lift the weight.

 Slowly engage your stomach muscles and bend your knees until it is flexed all the way through.

-In extending your legs you should push over your heels so that you can push the weights into its starting position.
+When extending your legs, you should push over your heels so that you can push the weights into its starting position.

 2/ Muscle Isolation